Macro-HQ/AutoFilter/README.md

 ![7](https://github.com/Macro-HQ/AutoFilter/assets/84185962/c662802f-a0f7-4d2c-8a72-1a59308b7bf4)

-13. Paste the URL into your browser
+13. Paste the URL into your browser and select your private server

 # Contact